-Kelly McQuain is the author of VELVET RODEO, which won the 2013 Bloom Chapbook Prize, judged by poet C. Dale Young.
+Artist/writer Kelly McQuain is the author of VELVET RODEO, which won the 2013 Bloom Chapbook Prize, judged by poet C. Dale Young.
 The collection includes poems published in several national journals, including “Scrape the Velvet from Your Antlers”, which was nominated for a Pushcart Prize by the journal Kestrel.
-McQuain is a writer, artist and college professor living in Philadelphia.
-He grew up in West Virginia surrounded by Monongahela National Forest, and is of Cherokee, English and Scottish descent.
-His family back home still lives where they did when Kelly was born, on a dirt road bearing the family name.
+McQuain is a writer, artist and college professor now living in Philadelphia.
+He grew up in West Virginia surrounded by Monongahela National Forest, and his family back home still lives where they did when Kelly was born, on a dirt road bearing the family name.

 As a writer, McQuain’s poems have been featured in The Philadelphia Inquirer and on National Public Radio’s Tell Me More as part of National Poetry Month.
 His poems have also appeared in Bloom, Philadelphia Stories, Chelsea Station, Cleaver, Assaracus, Weave, Painted Bride Quarterly, Stone Highway Review, Press 1, American Writing, Texture, Black Heart Magazine, Knockout, Eleven Eleven, Certain Circuits, Apiary, and more.
 His prose has appeared in The Harrington Gay Men’s Fiction Quarterly, Kansas Quarterly/Arkansas Review, The James White Review and Icarus: the Magazine of Gay Speculative Fiction.
 His work has been anthologized in many publications, including: The Queer South; Rabbit Ears: TV Poems; Between: New Gay Poetry; Draw to Marvel: Poems from the Comic Books; Obsessed; Skin & Ink; Rebel Yell 2; Best American Erotica; Best Gay Erotica; Rough Trade; The Journal of Gay, Lesbian, and Bisexual Identity; and the Lambda Literary Award-winning Men on Men 2000.
 He is a former contributing editor to The Harrington Gay Men’s Fiction Quarterly and Art & Understanding (A&U).
 His honors include being named a Lambda Literary Fellow, a Tennessee Williams Scholar at the Sewanee Writers’ Conference, and receiving numerous nominations for the Pushcart Prize, Best New Poets and Best of the Net.
 He has twice won writing fellowships from the Pennsylvania Council on the Arts and he now serves on the “One Book, One Philadelphia” Selection Committee in Philadelphia.
 Currently a professor of English at the Community College of Philadelphia, he formerly worked as an illustrator of superhero comics.
 His occasional columns on city life debuted in The Philadelphia Inquirer in July 2012.